-The word Practicality (noun) refers to the quality or state of being practical—focused on actual use, effectiveness, and real-world results rather than theory or ideals.
+The word Practicality (noun) refers to the quality of being practical—focused on what works in real life, what is effective, and what is realistic to achieve.
 In this guide, you’ll learn the full definition, synonyms, antonyms, etymology, and real-life examples of how to use Practicality correctly in sentences.

 Practicality Explained in Depth